 Who uses CDs anymore, right?
 The cases seem to be useless once you stop using them for storing CDs.

 But they are made of strong plastic.
 And that makes a durable rain guard for your lenses and camera.

 For this hack, you’ll only need a CD case, polythene, an easy-to-tear gaffer tape, a ruler, a pair of compasses, and a sharp craft knife.

-If you like shooting outside, you definitely have to try this idea before investing in an expensive rain guard!
+If you like shooting outside, try this idea before investing in an expensive rain guard!